Jess Phillips: It is a ‘failing’ that misogyny isn’t a hate crime

 Watch the full video of the event below

-Speaking about proposals to make misogyny a hate crime, the prime minister told BBC Breakfast last October that he believed “widening the scope of what you ask the police to do, you will just increase the problem.”
+Speaking about proposals to make misogyny a hate crime, the prime minister told BBC Breakfast last October that he believed “widening the scope of what you ask the police to do, you will just increase the problem”.

 In October 2021, home secretary Priti Patel vowed to make tackling violence against women and girls her priority and announced £25m investment into making public places safer.